jessicavanilla/Dataquest-Projects/README.md

 # Dataquest-Projects
-What I completed to learn data science through Python.
+A collection of projects I completed to learn data science through Python.
+Also, getting familiar with Jupyter Notebook.